Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Systematic Uncertainties

-By changing the fitting range from [1.14, 1.24] $\gev/c^2$ to [1.16, 1.21] $\gev/c^2$, the differences of 0.7\% for $\jtoss$ and 0.4\% for $\ptoss$ are obtained and are taken as systematic uncertainties due to the chosen fitting range.
 To estimate the uncertainties of the fitting function, we use the Crystal Ball function to describe the signal instead of the MC shape convoluted with a Gaussian function, and the differences are taken as the systematic uncertainties, 0.4\% for $\jtoss$ and 0.6\% for $\ptoss$.